 Q. Do I need an electric brake controller installed on my vehicle?

 A. You will need a brake controller fitted to your vehicle if the trailer you are towing has an electric or electric over hydraulic brakes installed on it.

 A. Electric brake controllers send power to the electric brakes on the trailer and allows you to adjust how hard or soft the brakes on the trailer work.

 Q. How do I test if my electric brake controller is working?

-A. We suggest pressing the override/emergency braking while travelling at low speed to confirm that everything is connected and electric brake are been activated.
+A. We suggest pressing the override/emergency braking while travelling at low speed to check performance and to confirm that everything is connected and electric brakes have been activated.

 Q. What size wire should be used for an electric brake controller?

-A. Every Electric brake controller manufacturer has the specifics in their fitting instructions.
+A. For efficient braking, every Electric brake controller manufacturer has the specifics in their fitting instructions.
 This however is normally 5mm automotive cable or 2.90mm² cable.

 Q. What is an electric brake controller?

 A. An electric brake controller is a control unit that allows you to control the trailer brakes from the driver's seat and automatically applies the trailer brakes when the tow vehicles brakes are applied.